-If you and your sweetie intend to stay Whole30-compliant on Sunday, you won’t be enjoying the Valentine’s Day mainstays of chocolate, wine, or candy hearts.
-But don’t worry, we actually got you a Valentine’s Day gift this year: a batch of Whole30-compliant recipes that combine to make a romantic and tasty menu.
+If you and your sweetie intend to stay Whole30-compatible on Sunday, you won’t be enjoying the Valentine’s Day mainstays of chocolate, wine, or candy hearts.
+But don’t worry, we actually got you a Valentine’s Day gift this year: a batch of Whole30-compatible recipes that combine to make a romantic and tasty menu.
 (You’re welcome!
 We love you too.)
 These dishes are just a little fancier than usual; start with an appetizer (soup or salad), choose one main dish (steak or shrimp), then add on your veggie side (carrots, sweet potato, asparagus, or a combination).
-Serve with a fizzy mocktail and your meal is complete.
+Serve with a fizzy zero-proof refresher and your meal is complete.

 We wholeheartedly believe you can enjoy a great meal with your Valentine without compromising your Whole30 program.
 The bonus?
 These recipes won’t bring your Sugar Dragon roaring back to life or leave you feeling foggy the next morning.

 Create a Memorable Meal

 With a little thought and planning, you can enjoy a delicious Whole30-compatible Valentine’s Day meal.

 Step 1: Prep your ingredients.
 Plan ahead so that you and your sweetie can enjoy a relaxed evening together.
 Once you decide on your menu, create a strategy for how you want to tackle the cooking.
 Consider chopping veggies and making the soup, salad, dressing, or sauce the day before.
 (Bonus: our Date Night fancypants meal on page 362 of The Whole30 walks you through your entire prep schedule hour-by-hour!)